wavesplatform/docs.wavesplatform/docs/en/waves-node/options-for-getting-actual-blockchain/readme.md

 ![1](./_assets/statistics_blocks_receiving.png)
 --->

-## Synchronize Blockchain Database During Regular Node Operation
+## Synchronize Blockchain During Regular Node Operation

 This method implies runnig the node from scratch.
 For detailed description of running the node, see [Install Waves Node](/en/waves-node/how-to-install-a-node/how-to-install-a-node) article.